 Being emotionally prepared boosts your chances of success.
 Think about all your reasons for quitting and write them down.
 How will you deal with cravings?
 Where can you find support when quitting gets tough?
 Quitting is hard, but with planning and preparation you can quit and stay quit.
-Pick up a complimentary “My Quit Kit” from the SPARKS Peer Education Office (Moseley 105G) full of items to help you jump start being vape free!
+Pick up a complimentary “My Quit Kit” from the SPARKS Peer Education Office located inside the Koury Center, Room 146.
+Your kit is full of items to help you jump start being vape free!

 2. Pick a Quit Date.